remyxai/FFMPerative/README.md

 ## Quickstart

-Getting started is easy, import ffmp from the library and specify your edit in simple terms.
+Editing video with FFMPerative is simple, import the library and declare what you want done.

 ```python
 from ffmperative import ffmp